rM-self-serve/webinterface-onboot/README.md

 This simple program will convince the ReMarkable Tablet to start the web interface after booting without the usb cord being plugged in.
 It can then be reached internally at 10.11.99.1:80 without the usb cord.

+This could easily be emulated with a bash script.

 Please test on other versions and feel free to discuss!
 Would love to try to support every version.

+You will type the following commands after ssh'ing into your ReMarkable Tablet.

 ## Validated Xochitl Versions